-Figure 11: Verge slating can oversail the wallhead by 1 or 2" (25 to 50 mm) or finish against a raised outer wall which is coped.
-The latter is thought to be intended to prevent wind damage and is probably a legacy of thatching.
-On vernacular buildings, the abutment is often only applied to the most wind-susceptible gable but is common on all gables of professionally designed buildings, such as churches.
-It is often difficult to make a watertight joint, resulting in the adoption of secret gutters which need regular cleaning to prevent them becoming blocked with leaves and other debris and leaking.
-Illustration: Ray Harrison are not common in the region.
-To reduce the risk of wind damage, wider slates are selected for the raking cut.
-An alternative wind-resistant option is to use clay or stone ridge tiles (see figure 12(b)).
-If the hip is mitred it is normally weathered today with lead soakers, and if the adjacent slopes have uneven pitches it is good practice to adjust the gauging and hence the margins, so that they course across the hip (see figure 9).
+Before lead and ridge tiles became commonly available hip slates were mitred and bedded with clay or mortar.
+(Figure 17) but they are susceptible to wind damage and therefore are not common in the region.
+To reduce the risk of wind damage wider slates are selected for the raking cut.
+An alternative wind-resistant option is to use clay or stone ridge tiles (Figure 18).
+Today, if the hip is mitred it is normally weathered with lead soakers and if the adjacent slopes have unequal pitches it is good practice to adjust the gauging and hence the margins so that they course across the hip (Figure 9).

-5.6 Valleys
+5.7 Valleys

 The difficulty of making a watertight valley has been tackled with ingenuity, especially before the ready availability of lead for soakers.
-Various methods relying on slates laid up the centre of the valley, sometimes bedded in clay or mortar, have been used in the past, and these add to the character of the building.
-There is no reason why they cannot be replicated and if their effectiveness is in doubt lead soakers can be interleaved unobtrusively in each course.
-This is far preferable to an open lead valley on an old roof.
+Various methods relying on slates laid up the centre of the valley, sometimes bedded in clay or mortar, have been used in the past and these add to the character of the building.
+There is no reason why they cannot be replicated and if their effectiveness is in doubt lead soakers can be unobtrusively interleaved in each course.

+On an old roof this is far preferable to an open lead valley.

-On Swithland roofs two valley types are seen: Welsh, and a swept version (see figure 13(a)) but there are very few examples of either and they may be non-vernacular, later innovations.
-Today, non-traditional lead-lined and close-mitred types are most common.
-Collyweston valleys are always laced (see figure 13(b)).
+On Swithland roofs two valley types are seen: Welsh and a swept version (Fig 19) but there are very few examples and these may be no vernacular later innovations.
+Today, non-traditional lead lined and close mitred

+Figure 20 Collyweston slate valleys are always laced.